yukicode/UDA-front-end-program/P4_Website_Optimization/README.md

 #Website Optimization

+UDA-front-end-developer prgoram Project 4.

+This is a website optimization project.
+After optimization, the PageSpeed Score has been improved from about 30 to above 90 for both desktop and mobile devices.

+The original website is [here](https://github.com/cameronwp/udportfolio).

 --------------------------------------------------------
 * App folder is for development css and js are not inlined nor minified.
 * Public folder contains the inlined and minified build.